appuio/docs/services/api/30_ci_pipeline.rst

           cpu: 500m
           memory: 1Gi

-.. note:: The error messages for problems like this are sadly not always informative, which might lead to lengthy and unnecessary debugging sessions.
+.. note:: Error messages for problems like this are sadly not always informative, which might lead to prolonged debugging.
 In case of such problems, one might try to simply increase the resource quota and check if the problems persist.

+.. admonition:: Relevant Readings/Resources
+    :class: note

+    #. `Compute Resources [OpenShift Docs] <https://docs.openshift.com/container-platform/3.4/dev_guide/compute_resources.html#dev-compute-resources>`_

 Incremental builds
 ^^^^^^^^^^^^^^^^^

-To optimize build time for our S2I builds, we will want to use incremental builds wherever possible.
+To optimize build time for our S2I builds, we will want to use incremental builds (i.e. "caching") wherever possible.
 OpenShift doesn't perform incremental builds by default, which means we will have to manually update the DeploymentConfig for the api service as follows:

 .. code-block:: yaml
     :emphasize-lines: 14